nwesha/moviedb/README.md

 # MovieDB

-MovieDB is a web application that allows users to search and explore movies.
+MovieDB is a web application that allows users to search, explore, and manage movies.
 It provides details about movies, including title, description, genre, release date, and ratings.
-The application is built using Django and integrates with an external movie database API to fetch movie data.
+The application is built using Django, and movie data is added directly through the user interface or the admin panel, without the need for an external API.

 ## Features

 - **Search Movies**: Users can search for movies by title.
-- **Movie Details**: Displays detailed information about each movie, including its genre, release date, and description.
+- **Movie Details**: Displays detailed information about each movie, including its genre, release date, and rating.
+- **Add Movies**: Admins can add new movies directly through the application interface or via the Django admin panel.
 - **Responsive Design**: The application is designed to work well on both desktop and mobile devices.
 - **User Authentication**: Users can sign up, log in, and save their favorite movies (if implemented).

-## Tech Stack

-- **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Django (Python)
-- **Database**: SQLite (default) or PostgreSQL (optional)
-- **API Integration**: Movie database API (e.g., The Movie Database API)
+- **Admin Panel**: Admins can add, edit, and delete movies directly through the Django admin interface.

 ## Installation